WA-A/AdvanceSoftware-Project/README.md

 - Item owners confirm each rental, ensuring every transaction is trusted and transparent.

 ### 🖥️ **Control Hub for Admins**
-- Admins have full access to rental stats and user engagement metrics.
-- Manage profiles, verify listings, and maintain a high standard for safe community sharing.
+- Admins have Manage profiles, verify listings, and maintain a high standard for safe community sharing.

 ### 💵 **Effortless & Secure Transactions**
 - Our platform calculates payments automatically, handling all transactions through **Stripe**.